tomsteele/cloud-proxy/README.md

 ```
 ### Usage
 ```
-Usage of cloud-proxy:
+Usage of ./cloud-proxy:
   -count int
-    	Amount of droplets to deploy (default 5)
+        Amount of droplets to deploy (default 5) -force
-  -force
         Bypass built-in protections that prevent you from deploying more than 50 droplets -key string
         SSH key fingerprint
+  -key-location string
-  -name string
+        SSH key location (default "~/.ssh/id_rsa") -name string
-    	Droplet name prefix (default "cloud-proxy") -region string
+        Droplet name prefix (default "cloud-proxy") -regions string
-    	Region to deploy droplets to (default "nyc3") -start-tcp int
+        Comma separated list of regions to deploy droplets to, defaults to all. (default "*") -start-tcp int
         TCP port to start first proxy on and increment from (default 55555) -token string
         DO API key
   -v    Print version and exit
 ```

 ### Getting Started